jaegertracing/jaeger-client-python/README.md

 tracer = config.initialize_tracer()
 ```

+Note that the last line also sets the `opentracing.tracer` global variable.

 ### Development

 For development, some parameters can be passed via `config` dictionary, as in the Getting Started example above.
 For more details please see the [Config class](jaeger_client/config.py).

+### WSGI

+Applications running under WSGI usually fork multiple sub-processes to handle individual requests.
+When Jaeger tracer is initialized, it may start a new background thread.
+If the process later forks,
+it might cause issues or hang the application (due to exclusive lock on the interpreter).
+Therefore, it is recommended that the tracer is not initialized until after the child processes
+are forked.
+Depending on the WSGI framework you might be able to use `@postfork` decorator
+to delay tracer initialization.

 ## Debug Traces (Forced Sampling)